hydrodynamicstability/publicationlist/misc.md

-# Christopher Tong List of Selected Publications and Abstracts

-## Miscellaneous Correspondence and Commentary
+# Miscellaneous Correspondence and Commentary

-### Letters to the Editor
+## Letters to the Editor

 - C. Tong, 2015:  [Response](https://magazine.amstat.org/blog/2015/05/01/sciencenotartii/) to Mark van der Laan, "Statistics as a science, not an art:  the way to survive in data science".  *Amstat News*, issue 455 (May 2015), 34-35.